sourcefrog/cargo-mutants/README.md

   will also make normal development more pleasant.
 There's lots of good advice on the web.

+- In particular, on Linux, using the
+  [Mold linker](https://github.com/rui314/mold) can improve build times
+  significantly: because cargo-mutants does many incremental builds, link time is important.

 ### Hard-to-test cases

 Some functions don't cause a test suite failure if emptied, but also cannot be